QubesOS/qubes-doc/user/advanced-topics/disposable-customization.rst

       user@dom0:~$ qvm-prefs <DISPOSABLE_TEMPLATE> template_for_dispvms True
       user@dom0:~$ qvm-features <DISPOSABLE_TEMPLATE> appmenus-dispvm 1

 The ``appmenus-dispvm`` feature is only necessary if you intend to launch unnamed disposables derived from this disposable template via graphical applications.
-When enabled, new entries will be available for each application in |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> APPS --> <DISPOSABLE_TEMPLATE> --> <APPLICATION> --> New disposable qube from <DISPOSABLE_TEMPLATE>` while disposable qube desktop entries will have ``(dvm)`` string inserted.
+When enabled, new entries will be available for each application in :appmenuselection:`APPS --> <DISPOSABLE_TEMPLATE> --> <APPLICATION> --> New disposable qube from <DISPOSABLE_TEMPLATE>` while disposable qube desktop entries will have ``(dvm)`` string inserted.
 Clicking on this entry will launch the application in a new unnamed disposable based on the disposable template (not in the disposable template itself).

 .. important:: Application shortcuts that existed before setting this feature will not be updated automatically.
-Please go to |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> APPS --> <DISPOSABLE_TEMPLATE> --> Settings`, in the :guilabel:`Applications` tab, unselect all existing shortcuts by clicking :guilabel:`<<`, then click :guilabel:`&OK` and close the dialog.
+Please go to :appmenuselection:`APPS --> <DISPOSABLE_TEMPLATE> --> Settings`, in the :guilabel:`Applications` tab, unselect all existing shortcuts by clicking :guilabel:`<<`, then click :guilabel:`&OK` and close the dialog.
 Give it a few seconds and then reopen and re-select all the shortcuts you want to see in the menu.
 See :doc:`app menu shortcut troubleshooting </user/troubleshooting/app-menu-shortcut-troubleshooting>` for background information.

 Creating named disposables for service qubes
 --------------------------------------------